EduardRosert/briefcase-positron-template/README.md

 Once you hit enter, you will be asked for various options.
 Here are the recommended options for this workshop:

-- Formal Name - `Positron`
+- formal_name - `Positron`

+- app_name - Accept the default `positron`

-- App Name - `positron`
+- class_name - Accept the default `positron`

-- Bundle - Accept the default bundle (com.example)
+- module_name - Accept the default `positron`

-- Project Name - `Positron`
+- project_name - `Positron`

-- Description - Accept the default value (or enter your own)
+- description - Accept the default value (or enter your own)

-- Author - Your name
+- author - Your name

-- Author’s email - Your email address.
+- author_email - Your email address.
 This will be used when submitting the app to an app store.

+- bundle - Accept the default bundle (com.example)

-- URL - Accept the default URL (https://example.com/helloworld).
+- url - Accept the default URL (https://example.com/helloworld).
 It will only be used if you publish your application to an app store.
 We do not need a real one for now.

-- License - Accept the default license (BSD) (or choose your own)
+- license - Accept the default license (BSD) (or choose your own)

-- GUI framework - Choose 6: PositronDjango.
+- gui_framework - Choose 6: PositronDjango

+- test_framework - Accept the default `pytest`

+- briefcase_version - Accept the default (don't worry about it now)

+- template - Accept the default (don't worry about it now)

+- branch - Accept the default (don't worry about it now)

 After inputing all the values, a project folder will be generate.
 Look into `positron/src/positron/app.py` you will see the positron app set up is actually a Togo app that created a web server and using the `toga.WebView()` to bring in the interface.
 Notice that the `DJANGO_SETTINGS_MODULE` is set to `webapp.webapp.settings`.